 You can apply for our program online here:

 Yes.
-You must be 18 years old at the time you apply for the program.
+You must be 17 years old at the time you apply for the program, and turn 18 before you are indentured into the program.

 You must be a US Citizen or have the right to work in the US.
 You will need to supply a copy of your birth certificate at the time of application.